 Finally, find a piece that guarantees good playing dynamics.
 Pads must be sensitive to velocity if you want to express yourself in a proper way.

 Whether you’re a hobby musician or a pro, a MIDI drum pad is definitely a piece of equipment that will come in handy.
 The benefits are numerous for both musicians and producers.

 You can count on superior workflow, plenty of practicality and easiness of use.
 Above everything, you will have a better musical expression, expand your knowledge and probably become a better musician.

 MIDI drum pads don’t cost a fortune anymore.
-You can find a decent unit for less than a hundred dollars, so there is no reason why you shouldn’t try, even if your budget is tight.
+So there is no reason why you shouldn’t try, even if your budget is tight!